 We received 215

-submissions in response to the discussion paper.
+written submissions in response to our call for views.
 156 of these submissions were public and have been published.

 The Minister for Home Affairs also established an Industry Advisory Panel to provide strategic advice to support the development of the Australian Cyber Security Strategy 2020.
 The Industry Advisory Panel has released its final report available at 2020 Cyber Security Strategy Industry Advisory Panel.